lanceflee/spdk-seastar-demo/README.md

 # spdk-seastar-demo
-Just for study Seastar and SPDK, learn to use Seastar instead of SPDK event as the async. framework.
+Studying Seastar and SPDK, and learning to use Seastar instead of SPDK event as the async. framework.

 Trying to use (DPDK + Seastar + SPDK) to do some run-to-completion experiments.
 This demo is implemented with a simple Seastar shard(with unique qpair allocated) model while shared nothing writing and reading "Hello World" in parallel.